 Helical gears are like spur gears in that they are usually manufactured from cylindrical gear blanks and are most frequently used to transmit power and motion between parallel shafts.
-The primary difference between the teeth of spur gears and those of helical gears is that whereas spur gear teeth are oriented parallel to the axis of rotation, helical gear teeth are cut at an angle.
-Because of this tooth form, helical gears can also be used to transmit motion between shafts that are situated at various angles in different planes.
-Some of the advantages of using helical gears as opposed to spur gears in parallel shaft arrangements are that pairs of helical gears will run both smoother and quieter than spur gear pairs.
-Additionally, because meshed helical gears will have more teeth in contact with mating gears at any time helical gears can transmit higher loads than spur gears of the same size.
-Also, like spur gears the helical gear has an involute tooth form in the transverse section (parallel to the axis of rotation) so small changes in mounting distance will not adversely affect the action of the gears.
+Drawing on over 80 years of industry experience, our technicians will work with you to determine whether Helical or spurs gears best match your design requirements.
+The primary difference between spur gears and helical gears is spur gear teeth are oriented parallel to the axis of rotation, and helical gear teeth are cut at an angle.
+Because of this, helical gears can be used to transmit motion between shafts that are situated at various angles in different planes. helical gears will also run smoother and quieter than spur gear pairs in parallel shaft arrangements.
+Additionally, because meshed helical gears will have more teeth in contact with mating gears at any time, helical gears can transmit higher loads than spur gears of the same size.

-Geartronics can produce helical gears in a multitude of configurations from a wide variety of materials with helix angles as steep as 45-degrees.
-The helical gears we currently produce for our customers are used in a wide variety of applications and are typically employed anywhere noise reduction is of primary importance and/or where space is limited.
+Geartronics produces helical gears in a multitude of configurations from a wide-variety of materials with helix angles as steep as 45-degrees.
+The helical gears we currently produce for our customers are typically used in applications where noise reduction is of primary importance and/or where space is limited.

 We have manufactured helical gears for customers from a number of industries, including: